SongEditor: Adapting Zero-Shot Song Generation Language Model as a Multi-Task Editor: SongEditor

 \paragraph{Force-Smoothing Training} Due to the presence of melody and rhythm, listeners tend to be more sensitive and strict about interruptions in music compared to speech.
 However, ensuring smoothness is more challenging for music editing, especially at the endpoint of the editing segment.
 To tackle this issue, we propose a force-smoothing strategy.
 During the training phase, the model is enforced to predict additional $\lambda$ frames with a probability of 0.1 for each step even after the editing segment has ended.
 These frames are directly copied from the beginning of the following context $y_{(B:T]}$, and the $P_{\theta}^{[A,B]}$ for loss calculation is replaced by $P_{\theta}^{[A,B+\lambda]}$.
 During inference, the model will first greedily determine whether to stop prediction at the current step.
 As long as the probability of $\langle$eos$\rangle$ is the largest, the model will immediately output $\langle$eos$\rangle$ token.
 Otherwise, a top-k sampling method will be employed to select the next token randomly from the remaining options. this sampling strategy can effectively alleviate the over-writing issue caused by force-smoothing during training.

-\paragraph{Score-Based Candidate Selection} To achieve more robust and smooth transitions, a score-based candidate selection~\cite{jiang2023mega} is applied during inference.
-Specifically, we first generate a candidate $\hat{y}^1_{[A:B]}$ and resynthesize the last 3 seconds for $(N-1)$ times, thus obtaining a set of $N$ candidates $\hat{Y}_{[A:B]} = \{ \hat{y}^1_{[A:B]}, \hat{y}^2_{[A:B]}, \cdots, \hat{y}^N_{[A:B]} \}$.
-Then we utilize each candidate as new prefix, continuously predicting the next $\lambda$ steps.
+\paragraph{Score-Based Candidate Selection} To achieve better transitions, a score-based candidate selection~\cite{jiang2023mega} is applied during inference.
+Specifically, we first generate an initial candidate $\hat{y}^1_{[A:B]}$ and resynthesize the last 3 seconds for $(N-1)$ times, resulting in a set of $N$ candidates $\hat{Y}_{[A:B]} = \{ \hat{y}^1_{[A:B]}, \hat{y}^2_{[A:B]}, \cdots, \hat{y}^N_{[A:B]} \}$.
+Each candidate is used as a new prefix to predict the subsequent $\lambda$ frames.
 The score of each candidate can be represented as the log-likelihood of $y_{(B:B+\lambda]}$.
-Candidate with the largest score will be selected, which can be formulated as:
+The candidate with the highest score is ultimately selected, which can be formulated as: